 - Embrace, don’t bury conflict – The most important step to creating a collaborative and harmonious workplace is to insist that conflict be addressed directly and without delay.
 If you catch a glimpse of yourself engaging in conflict-avoiding or passive-aggressive behavior, resolve to meet face-to-face with the key players, today.
 When you observe conflict brewing in the work teams you supervise, insist that everyone get together to discuss and thoughtfully reflect on the creative spectrum of views and solutions.

 Few leaders look forward to conflict in the workplace.
 Yet wishing that your team will “get along” or that conflict will dissipate without intervention, are equally unproductive.
 A healthier perspective is to recognize that conflict and creativity go hand in glove.
 By encouraging the members of your team to bring conflicts to the table, and to practice disagreeing without being disagreeable, you will begin to make conflict a source for mission-advancing good.

 Melanie Herman is Executive Director of the Nonprofit Risk Management Center.
-Emily Wilson is supporting the Center’s mission this summer by working as an Intern.
-In August, she returns to her final year of undergraduate studies in Conflict Resolution at George Mason University.
-Melanie welcomes your questions and feedback at Melanie@nonprofitrisk.org or 703.777.3504.
+She welcomes your questions and feedback at Melanie@nonprofitrisk.org or 703.777.3504.